 One example is our Bridge to Rediscovery Program, a type of Montessori-based dementia program offered exclusively at Five Star Senior Living communities.
 This program is designed to provide a safe, nurturing environment that offers seniors living with Alzheimer’s disease a place to flourish.

-If you’d like to know more about our Bridge to Rediscovery program or to see one of our memory care neighborhoods, find a community near you and schedule a tour.
+If you’d like to know more about our Bridge to Rediscovery program contact us.
+Or to see one of our memory care neighborhoods, find a community near you and schedule a tour.